Version 18, Updated June 23, 2009 by Garrett Smith

 For example, there is an International Standard for numeric Gregorian date format; but none for decimal and thousands separators.

-Multinationalisation means using different forms for different readers.
+Localisation is the process of adapting software for a specific region or language by adding locale-specific components and translating text.
 It cannot work well in general, because it requires a knowledge of all preferences and the ability to choose the right one, in an environment where many systems are inappropriately set anyway.

 Most javascript books have been found to contain so many technical errors that consensus recommendations have not emerged from the group.